daily-demos/daily-samples-js/samples/client-sdk/knocking/README.md

 ## Run demo locally

-To run this demo locally, start by cloning this repo locally and navigate to the repo's directory.
+To run this demo locally, start by cloning this repo locally and navigating to the repo's directory.
 Next, you can either:

 - Open the `index.html` file in your browser, or;
 - Run the following commands to start a local server: